 A pencil makes a mark without pretending the mark is permanent.
 It allows revision.
 It leaves room for humility.
 It reminds me that a life can be lived attentively without being forced into a final script.

-It is there in Oak Hollow, where practical work, land, cabins, dogs, weather, and ordinary days keep pulling me back from abstraction into the physical world.
+And some of my practical life happens through Oak Hollow and other building projects, where land, cabins, dogs, weather, tools, and ordinary days keep pulling me back from abstraction into the physical world.